Public Works Department

-Welcome to the Department of Public Works website.
+Welcome to the Department of Public Works.
+The first APWA accredited agency in Silicon Valley, Public Works earned accreditation from American Public Works Association in 2015.
 Public Works provides services integral to our community on a daily basis.
-Our department's mission is to provide quality services with commitment, courtesy and pride.
-In partnership with the Palo Alto community, we strive to offer efficient, cost effective and environmentally responsible services that make Palo Alto a beautiful, vibrant and appealing City in which to live and work.
+Our department's mission is to provide quality services with commitment, courtesy, and pride.
+In partnership with the Palo Alto community, we strive to offer efficient, cost-effective and environmentally responsible services that make Palo Alto a beautiful, vibrant and appealing City in which to live and work.

-Director of Public Works, Mike Sartor, oversees the diverse responsibilities that range from the construction and maintenance of public facilities, streets, sidewalks and storm drains; implementation of Citywide sustainability initiatives; administration of the National Flood Insurance Program; oversight of the City’s Urban Forest; approval of construction work done in the City right-of-way; operation of the City Fleet; Waste Management and Recycling; and the administration and operation of the Regional Water Quality Control Plant.
+The Director of Public Works, Brad Eggleston, oversees the diverse responsibilities that range from the construction and maintenance of public facilities, streets, sidewalks and storm drains; implementation of Citywide sustainability initiatives; administration of the National Flood Insurance Program; oversight of the City’s Urban Forest; approval of construction work done in the City right-of-way; operation of the City Fleet; Waste Management and Recycling; Palo Alto Airport operations and the administration and operation of the Regional Water Quality Control Plant.

-The Department is comprised of three divisions -
+The Department is comprised of four divisions -